farmertoken/farmervault/README.md

 ## Development

-The smart contracts are written in Solidity ^0.8.17 and are designed to work with the Metropolis DEX.
+The smart contracts are written in Solidity ^0.8.17 & 0.8.20 and are designed to work with the Metropolis DEX.

-### Prerequisites

-- Node.js and npm
-- Hardhat or Truffle
-- Solidity ^0.8.17

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Disclaimer